ZervakisGeorgios/DefendTheLand/README.md

 **Next weekend, I will release a newer version of thiss cript.
 The final goal is to configure a cron job in the linux server and have the script running continuously.
 In order not to block the legit administrators out, the script will ask the user to input a list of IPs that should be ignored**
 ## Input Variables:
 ```
 By default the script will not ask to input variables.
-Most likely, you will need to modify the variables from inside the script to define where to store the malicious log entries and/or to point it to a different log file.
+Nevertheless, you might need to modify the variables from inside the script to define where to store the malicious log entries and/or to point it to a different log file.
 ```
 ## Usage:
 ```